Parent-teacher interviews at secondary school: what to expect

 - build a relationship with your child’s school.

 If you don’t have any particular concerns, you might wonder whether it’s worth going to parent-teacher interviews.
-But going along is one way to show your child that you’re interested in his learning needs and what’s happening for him at school.
+But going along is one way to show your child that you’re interested in their learning needs and what’s happening for them at school.

 Also, parent-teacher interviews are a good chance to hear about how your child is going, from someone other than your child.
 Older children and teenagers don’t always talk openly about what’s happening for them at school.
 Teachers and support staff like counsellors are in an excellent position to watch how your child is developing and learning.